 Information filled in on the Meta Info tab of the Workflow configuration window displays in the App details on the web.

 - Use File Name to present the name of the file.
-Alternatively, select Custom: to give the App a ‘friendly’ name.
-For example, the App file itself may be called Download_Weather_Data then the custom name would be the same but without the underscores, Download Weather Data.
+Alternatively, select Custom: to give the App a friendly name.
+For example, the App file itself might be called Download_Weather_Data then the custom name would be the same but without the underscores, Download Weather Data.

-- Description: The description that is entered here will be the description that gets shown on the web for the app, so please make sure it is an accurate description and is user friendly.
+- Description: The description entered here is the description that gets shown on the web for the app, so please make sure it's an accurate description and user-friendly.

 - URL: The URL field provides the ability to include a link to an external website.

 - Author: Provide the details of the Analytic Application creator, including Name, Vintage (YYYY.Qtr), Company, and Copyright.

 When authoring an app, make sure you have saved the file as a YXWZ file even if you changed the workflow type to Analytic App.
 If the file extension is left as a .yxmd, it opens as a workflow and not as an App.